 - Coffee Grinder* (a coarse grind is key here)

-- Quart-Size Mason Jar* (your basic use-what-you-have cold brew vessel)
+- Quart-Size Mason Jar* (your basic use-what-you-have vessel)

-- Bodum Cold Brew Coffee Maker* (the perfect cold brew maker for beginners)
+- Bodum Cold Brew Coffee Maker* (the perfect maker for beginners)

 - OXO Cold Brew Coffee Maker* (if you want to feel very official)

-- Caffinated Coffee Beans* (for when you need a lil’ boost)
+- Caffeinated Coffee Beans* (for when you need a lil’ boost)